Where it all began

 Imperial ventures into Black Matt

-Imperial Sheet Metal began to produce a line of black matt stove pipe and elbows.
+Imperial Sheet Metal began to produce a line of black matt stove pipes and elbows.

 Imperial enters the flexible ducting industry